Big Sur Weekend Road Trip Itinerary

 - Snacks: Food in Big Sur is very expensive so make sure to bring snacks with you.

-- Camera: Bring your camera and make sure it is charged because you will be taking a lot of incredible photos during these two days in Big Sur.
+- Camera: Bring your camera and make sure it is charged because you will be taking a lot of incredible photos during your weekend in Big Sur.

 Big Sur Weekend Road Trip Itinerary

 I recommend splitting Big Sur up into two days, since there is so much to see and do.
 This Big Sur weekend road trip itinerary walks you through the best things to do in Big Sur from north to south.
 Whatever you do not complete during the first day you can continue to see on your second day in Big Sur.
-This way you aren’t rushed for time and can spend more time in the places that you enjoy the most during your Big Sur weekend trip.
+This way you aren’t rushed for time and can spend more time in the places that you enjoy the most during your weekend in Big Sur.

 Point Lobos State Natural Reserve

-This is my favorite hike in Big Sur.
+This scenic hike is a must-do in Big Sur!
 In total this hiking trail through Point Lobos will add up to 4.4 miles.
 Start on the Lace Lichen Trail (0.5 miles) through the middle of the park, then continue to the Cypress Grove Trail (0.8 miles) to see Cypress Cove and Headland Cove.
 Next, hike Sand Hill Trail (0.6 miles) to South Shore Trail.
 On Sea Lion Point Trail and Sand Hill Trail you will get a view of Sea Lion Cove where you should watch sea lions swimming and resting.
 Walk along the South Shore Trail (1 mile) and enjoy incredible views of the ocean and look out for sea lions, harbor seals, and sea otters.
 Along this trail you will also see areas with tide pools and you will pass Hidden Beach.

 After Hidden Beach you should continue on Bird Island Trail (0.8 miles) where you will first see China Cove, a beautiful beach with bright blue water.
 You can’t get down to the beach at China Cove, but you can enjoy the view and see harbor seals and sea lions swimming and relaxing below.
 You will also see a view of Gibson Beach, which is a beautiful beach that you can get to by going down a staircase.
 The Bird Island Trial will then take you to a viewpoint of Bird Island where you can see many sea birds.
 Return back to the entrance of the park by following South Plateau Trail (0.7 miles) through a forest of pines and oaks.

-Bixby Bridge is a historic bridge along route 1 built in 1932.
+A weekend in Big Sur is not complete without seeing Bixby Bridge.
+Bixby Bridge is a historic bridge along Highway 1 that was built in 1932.
 It is a widely photographed bridge with large cliffs and a beautiful ocean view.
 You can find parking right before the bridge for a nice view of the bridge.
 The parking lot is really small so if the parking lot is full when you drive by you can always stop on the way back instead.

+During your weekend exploring Big Sur, make sure to check out Pfeiffer Beach.
 Pfeiffer Beach is a unique beach with purple sand and large rock formations.
 The parking lot is located a couple miles down Sycamore Canyon Rd and the beach is a short walk from the parking lot.
-Pfeiffer Beach costs $10 a day to access.
-You can find restrooms in the main day use parking lot and if there is enough parking in the main lot there is an overflow parking lot.
+Pfeiffer Beach has a daily fee to access.
 The purple sand in Pfeiffer Beach is really unique, and if you are looking for the most vibrant purple sand, you can find it at the further end of the beach.
-Pfeiffer Beach is one of the prettiest beaches you will see during your Big Sur weekend road trip.
+Pfeiffer Beach is one of the best beaches you will see during your Big Sur weekend road trip.

 Pfeiffer Big Sur State Park

 In Pfeiffer Big Sur State Park you can find the Valley View Trail, a quiet trail through redwoods that takes you to a nice view of the valley below.
-This short 2 mile trail is a great place to get away from the crowds.
-When we hiked the trail we didn’t see anyone else.
+Make sure to add this short 2-mile trail to your Big Sur itinerary.

 McWay Falls is a beautiful waterfall over bright blue water.
 This is one of the top places to see in Big Sur and gets very busy.
-It costs $10 to park in the main parking lot, so in order to save money I recommend parking on the other side of the street a little bit before the main lot.
+There is a fee to park in the main parking lot, so in order to save money I recommend parking on the other side of the street a little bit before the main lot.
 You can then cross the street and take the short 0.3 mile trail to an overlook where you can see McWay Falls.

 Big Creek Cove Vista Point

 Big Creek Cove Vista Point is a great quick stop with a beautiful view of the ocean, cliffs, and a bridge.
-Make sure you star it in google maps so you don’t miss it during your Big Sur road trip.
+This viewpoint is saved on our Big Sur google maps list so make sure to get the list in advance!

 Limekiln State Park